 Give this funky vivid scenes template a watch to see how you can use just scenes and dialogue to say everything you need to say.

 Educational videos are a cornerstone of promotion campaigns for non-profit organization.
-But, they’re effective for any business that needs to educate their consumer base to stimulate interest.
-Since the core purpose of the video is delivering information, the visuals need to be fairly tame.
-That way they don’t distract from your message.
+They’re also effective for any business that needs to educate their consumer base to stimulate interest.
+Since the core purpose of the video is delivering information, the visuals need to be low-key so they don’t distract from your message.

 This educational video template is a great example of how to create educational video presentations without turning your video into a PowerPoint presentation.